dorjanshurdhi/ansible/README.md

 **# to execude only some tasks in playbook you can use tags and call only you tags task**

       ansible-playbook tags_in_ansible/tags.yml --tags first

+**# you can run more than 1 tags together separeted by comma**

+    ansible-playbook tads_in_ansible/tags.yml --tags, first,second